neoavalon/docker-ros-elg5228/README.md

   * Tensorflow and Jupyter are not installed.

 # Quick Startup

+The docker image referred to in this repository is built to run on x86_64 systems.
+Any such system (most laptops and desktops) running the docker service should be able to run the image.
+If you're running the container locally on your system, you'll need to have the docker service installed before attempting to run the image.

+## Docker Setup

+The setup of docker is beyond the scope of this guide, however if you are not familiar with docker and don't have it installed, refer to the following links for a guide how to get started.
+Which link you follow depends on the OS you have installed and your level of comfort on that OS.
+For casual users not familiar w/ docker, it is recommended to use Docker Desktop.
+* [For users running Linux](https://docs.docker.com/desktop/install/linux-install/) on their systems who want to install Docker Desktop
+* [For users running Windows](https://docs.docker.com/desktop/install/windows-install/) on their systems who want to install Docker Desktop
+* [For intermediate+ Linux users](https://docs.docker.com/engine/install/) who (dont want Docker Desktop) want to install the bare docker service

+### Troubleshooting

+When installing Docker Desktop on Windows systems, you may see a prompt regarding an incomplete WSL 2 installation, and that the WSL 2 Linux kernel is installed using a spearate MSI update package.
+Click "Restart" to complete this installation.
+If the same error repeats after restarting Docker Desktop, you'll need to manually install the update package from Microsoft.
+Visit the [Microsoft support page](https://learn.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package) and click on the link to download the latest package.
+Follow the steps to install.
+Close Docker Desktop and relaunch it.
+It may take a few connect attempts to see a green "Engine Running" notification in Docker Desktop.

+Post restart and login, you may get a prompt to accept a lincense agreement in order to use Docker Desktop.
+Accept it.
+The Docker Dashboard is auto enabled to pop up at startup, however Docker Desktop is not set to start automatically.
+You can adjust both of these bahaviours by opening Docker Desktop, clicking the gear icon along the top right of the window, then going to "General".
+One you've made the changes described below, click "Apply & Restart" to save them.
+	* You can select Docker Desktop to auto start by enabling "Start Docker Desktop when you log in"
+	* You can disable the auto open of the Docker Desktop Dashboard by unchecking "Open Docker Dashboard at startup"

 ## Running the Image

-Probably, the easiest way to run the docker image is to run the provided shell script file `docker-run.sh` at a command line while a docker server is running in the background.
-You may get the file `docker-run.sh` from the image's Github repository [https://github.com/wail-uottawa/docker-ros-elg5228](https://github.com/wail-uottawa/docker-ros-elg5228).
+The easiest way to run the docker image is to run the provided shell script file (`docker-run.sh` for Linux users or `docker-run.bat` for Windows users) at a command line while a docker server is running in the background.
+You may get the shell script file from [the image's Github repository](https://github.com/neoavalon/docker-ros-elg5228).

+<span style="color:red">**NOTE:**</span> The first time you run the script `docker-run.sh` (Linux) or `docker-run.bat` (Windows), it will take a relatively long time to pull the image [from the docker hub](https://hub.docker.com/r/realjsk/docker-ros-elg5228)), due to its large size.
+However, subsequent runs should be much faster since the image will be cached locally by docker.
+You will see a progress bar indicating how far along the image download is, after which you'll automatically by prompted w/ a shell inside the container you just launched.

 ---
 <span style="color:red">**WARNING (Use of Volumes):**</span> All changes made to any file/directory within the file system of a docker container are not permanent.
 They are lost once the container is stopped.
-To avoid this problem, the `docker-run.sh` script maps a local folder `~/MyGDrive/Docker-ELG5228/course_dir` on your computer onto another folder `/home/ros/catkin_ws/src/course_dir` in the docker container.
+To avoid this problem, the `docker-run.sh` and `docker-run.bat` scripts map a local folder `~/MyGDrive/Docker-ELG5228/course_dir` (Linux) or `C:/mobile_robotics/ros_work` (Windows) on your computer onto another folder `/home/ros/catkin_ws/src/course_dir` in the docker container.
 It is highly recommended that you dedicate a local folder on your computer as a ROS working folder (e.g., throughout the course).
 It can have any name and path (for example: `/C/Courses/Mobile-robotics/ROS-Work` for Windows hosts or `/Users/john/ELG5228/ROS-Work` for Mac hosts).
-To be even safer, you might want to have this folder as part of a cloud drive that is automatically synchronized on your local machine (such as Google Drive, OneDrive, etc.) Inside the file `docker-run.sh`, replace `~/MyGDrive/Docker-ELG5228/course_dir` with the path to your dedicated local folder.
-That way, each time you run the docker image through `docker-run.sh` your local dedicated folder is automatically mapped onto `/home/ros/catkin_ws/src/course_dir` in the docker container.
+To be even safer, you might want to have this folder as part of a cloud drive that is automatically synchronized on your local machine (such as Google Drive, OneDrive, etc.)

+* For Linux users, inside the file `docker-run.sh`, replace `~/MyGDrive/Docker-ELG5228/course_dir` with the path to your dedicated local folder.
+* For Windows users, inside the file `docker-run.bat`, replace `/C/mobile_robotics/ros_work` with the path to your dedicated local folder.
+Note the /C/ syntax to address your C<notextile>:</notextile>/ drive.
+If you have some other partitioning on your system, change the drive letter to reflect that.

+That way, each time you run the docker image through `docker-run.sh` or `docker-run.bat` your local dedicated folder is automatically mapped onto `/home/ros/catkin_ws/src/course_dir` in the docker container.
 As such, whenever you make changes on your local dedicated folder or/and on `/home/ros/catkin_ws/src/course_dir` from within the container, those changes remain permanent on the local drive and are automatically made visible from within the container at `/home/ros/catkin_ws/src/course_dir` every time you run the image.

 To allow for more customization without having to rebuild the docker image, place the file `customization.bash` in the mapped drive in your host computer.
 It is sourced automatically in `.bashrc` when the docker image is fired.